 Colorful fruits and veggies like bell peppers, oranges, and strawberries are rich in vitamin C. Mango and papaya fruits also contain the vitamin, without adding a high amount of lysine to your diet.

-Zinc therapy may reduce the amount of herpes outbreaks you have while giving you a longer time between outbreaks.
+Zinc therapy the amount of herpes outbreaks you have while giving you a longer time between outbreaks.
 You can increase the zinc in your diet by eating wheat germ, chick peas, lamb, and pork.

 Vitamin B complex